ryan-mcclue/unsw/scif1004/discussion.md

 Powered orthosis is the process of adding energy to supporting plastic/metal that's molded to a limb to augment its function. (stanford)
 This technology is evidenced where Tyrell states "More human than human is our motto" and when Inspector Bryant comments on the Replicants "They were designed to copy human beings in every way"
 As a result of these innovations, society devalues natural things, which ultimately leads to their removal.

-(show dystopian)
+A dystopian landscape is depicted to highlight the consequences of nothing natural.
-Wide angle shots of the environment show excessive pollution, towering machinery, dirty streets with no trees or greenery.
+Expansive views of the city reveal an overwhelming presence of pollution, dirty machinery, unkept roads and absolutely no greenery.
-The majority of the movie is filmed in dark lighting with accompanying fog, which obscures any living details.
-A constant source of light are spotlights that filter through windows, following a sweeping pattern back and forth.
-Their mechanical motion is disruptive and irritating, symbolising that the idea of light streaming in from outside, like the Sun naturally does, is an intrusion.
-The soundtrack employs digital synthesisers with no physical instruments, demonstrating the extent to which even natural music has been replaced.
+Dim lighting in conjunction with a persistent smog minimises the visual appeal of the cities human inhabitants who are the only natural things.
+The bright spotlights that constantly sweep through windows disturb the normally dark ambience.
+The spotlights act as a metaphor for the Sun's rays, symbolising the reversal of normally comforting natural light.
-The presence of the bonsai tree and origami (natural) seem out of place.
+The presence of the bonsai tree in Tyrell's office appears incongruous, standing out as a remnant of the natural world in a starkly artificial environment.
-An artificial owl and snake.
+When Deckard asks Rachel about her owl "Is it artificial?", she immedietely replies with "of course" emphasising that having something natural is against societal norms.
+Tyrell's supreme opulence and high regard as the "god father of bioengineering" positions him as representative of what society aspires to live like.
+His building towering above the ground is symbolic of him living so far apart from the natural world.

 Scientific advancements in *Blade Runner* are also portrayed as allowing for the emulation of emotions.
 The detrimental affects of these are demonstrated by presenting a society that has devalued the importance of emotion.